Jamie Lowry

-Jamie Lowry (born 18 March 1987) is an English footballer who plays for Plymouth Parkway and is a youth development coach at Plymouth Argyle.
+Jamie Lowry (born 18 March 1987) is an English footballer who plays for Newquay and is a youth development coach at Plymouth Argyle.

 Born in Newquay, his previous clubs include Chesterfield, Crewe Alexandra and Plymouth Argyle.
 He made his debut in the Football League in 2006.
 He can play in many positions, including all across the midfield and as a right-back.

 Career

 Chesterfield and Crewe Alexandra

 After completing his youth scholarship in 2006, Lowry was offered a two-year contract by Chesterfield which he accepted, and went on to make his professional football debut later that season.
 He scored his first goal for the club in the next season while playing against Peterborough United.

 In October 2009 he injured his cruciate knee ligament and was sidelined for the rest of the season.
 He made his return from this career threatening injury as a 92nd-minute substitute on 19 February 2011 in Chesterfield's 2–0 win over Lincoln City.
 Towards the end of Lee Richardson's reign as manager, Lowry was deployed in a central midfield role.
 He originally joined Chesterfield as youth player after being recommended to the club by his grandfather, a native of Chesterfield.
 Following the recommendation, the club offered the player two weeks' work experience before eventually offering Lowry a place in the Youth Academy.

 On 25 November 2011 Jamie moved to Crewe Alexandra where he was given some much-needed playing time in midfield.
 His loan spell was extended after a month but on 30 January 2012 he was recalled to Chesterfield and on the same evening played in the second leg of the Northern Final of the Football League Trophy at Boundary Park, and helped his side beat Oldham Athletic and qualify for the final, to be held at Wembley on 25 March 2012.
 He was released by Chesterfield at the end of the 2011–12 season.